An Efficient Heuristic for Betweenness-Ordering: Introduction

-Since, computing the betweenness centrality of one node is equivalent to computing the betweenness centrality of all nodes according to the currently known deterministic algorithms, we are motivated to address the problem of betweenness ordering of two vertices.
-First we give an algorithm to find the betweenness ordering of two vertices (here onwards called the betweenness-ordering-problem).
-Then, we extend the algorithm for comparing $k$ vertices where $2<k<<n$ and $n$ is the total number of nodes.
-In this paper we propose a second type of solution for betweenness-ordering problem based on a nonuniform sampling based efficient estimation.
-We explain in detail the estimation algorithm given in the shorter version \cite{Agarwal:2015} on the paper and then discuss the betweenness-ordering results based on it.

-Betweenness centrality was proposed by Freeman \cite{Free77} and Anthonisse \cite{Antho71} independently.
+Networks with information, signal or commodity flowing on its edges are present everywhere in nature.
+Betweenness centrality is a popular tool to analyze such systems.
+Betweenness centrality was proposed by Freeman~\cite{Free77} and Anthonisse~\cite{Antho71} independently.
 Betweenness centrality of a node $v$ is defined as the relative fraction of shortest paths passing through $v$.
-It is calculated as $BC(v)=\sum\limits_{s\neq t\neq v \epsilon V}\frac {\sigma_{st}(v)}{\sigma_{st}}$, where $\sigma_{st}$ is the total number of shortest paths from vertex $s$ to vertex $t$ and $\sigma_{st}(v)$ is the total number of shortest paths from vertex $s$ to vertex $t$ passing through vertex v.
-Unlike degree centrality, betweenness centrality covers more global characteristics and unlike closeness centrality works even on disconnected networks.
+It is calculated as $BC(v)=\sum\limits_{s\neq t\neq v \epsilon V}\frac {\sigma_{st}(v)}{\sigma_{st}}$, where $\sigma_{st}$ is the total number of shortest paths from vertex $s$ to vertex $t$ and $\sigma_{st}(v)$ is the total number of shortest paths from vertex $s$ to vertex $t$ passing through vertex $v$.
+Unlike degree centrality, betweenness centrality covers more global characteristics and unlike closeness centrality it works even on disconnected networks.
 Betweenness centrality has found many important applications in diverse fields.
-It has been used in the biological networks\cite{Shiva05}, protein-protein interaction (PPI) networks \cite{Joy05}, analyzing communication system networks\cite{Tizghadam:2010}, identifying critical nodes in the electrical \& electronic systems (EES systems like Electronic Control Units used in vehicles)\cite{TCL}, analyzing supply chain networks \cite{Borgatti:2009}, identifying bottleneck in supply chain networks\cite{Mizgier:2012}, planning a better public transit system networks; for example metro networks \cite{Derrible:2012}, measuring load at a node in gas pipeline network \cite{Carvalho:2009}, waste-water disposal system networks etc.
+It has been used in biological networks \cite{Shiva05}, protein-protein interaction (PPI) networks \cite{Joy05}, analyzing communication system networks \cite{Tizghadam:2010}, identifying critical nodes in the electrical \& electronic systems (EES systems like Electronic Control Units used in vehicles) \cite{TCL}, analyzing supply chain networks \cite{Borgatti:2009}, identifying bottleneck in supply chain networks \cite{Mizgier:2012}, planning a better public transit system networks; for example metro networks \cite{Derrible:2012}, measuring load at a node in gas pipeline network \cite{Carvalho:2009}, waste-water disposal system networks etc.